 The available indicator is calculated as the percentage of students or youth at the relevant stage of education who have achieved or exceeded the minimum proficiency level in the given subject area.
 Percentage of students or youth in year t who have achieved at least the minimum threshold of proficiency defined for large-scale (representative sample) ICT skills assessment:

-There is only one threshold that divides students or youth into below minimum or at or above minimum proficiency levels. (a) Below minimum is the proportion or percentage of students who do not achieve a minimum standard as established by countries according to the globally-defined minimum competencies. (b) At or above minimum is the proportion or percentage of students or youth who have achieved at least the minimum standard.
+There is only one threshold that divides youth/adults into below minimum or at or above minimum proficiency levels.
+Below minimum is the proportion or percentage of students who do not achieve a minimum standard established for this indicator.
+At or above minimum is the proportion or percentage of youth/adults who have achieved at least the minimum standard established for this indicator.

 The source used to report was not designed to measure SDG 4.4.2.
 For this reason, the information has limitations related to the availability (e.g. the country coverage), and relevance (e.g. the scales can only be considered as proxy measures).
 Additionally, there is a high incidence of missing values, which creates some uncertainty about the representativeness of the data.
 Missing values occur when sampled individual did not take the assessment due to insufficient computer or literacy skills.
 The data is reported under the assumption that missing values are equivalent to not reaching the target.